GeotrekCE/Geotrek-rando-v3/docs/customization.md

 - `header.json` to define logo URL, default and available languages, number items to flatpages to display in navbar (see default values in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/header.json)

 - `home.json` to define homepage settings.
-You can define blocks to display and trek suggestion block with trek ID to highlight on homepage (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/home.json).
+You can define blocks to display and trek suggestion block with treks ID, outdoor sites ID, services ID or events ID to highlight on homepage (see https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/home.json).

   - In `welcomeBanner`, you can personnalize the cover on the homepage.
 You can add an asset on the top of the page: it can either be a video, a single picture or a carousel of images: